haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-loadpointer 0 <auto>
+loadpointer 1 <auto>
 ```
 Notes:
 ```
-  # loads a pointer into script RAM so other commands can use it
+  # loads a pointer into the specified memory bank, for other commands to use
 ```
 </details>